 About Dr. Fogelman

 Dr. Fogelman graduated with a BA in Biology from Wesleyan University in Connecticut and MD from Boston University School of Medicine.
 She completed her Internship and Residency at Beth Israel Deaconess Medical Center in Boston and a Chief Residency in Primary Care at the Veterans Affairs Hospital in West Roxbury.
 She did a fellowship in Primary Care at MGH in Boston.

 In addition to General Internal Medicine, Dr. Fogelman has expertise in primary care opioid policies.
 She led a multi-disciplinary group to create a first-of-its-kind hospital-wide Primary Care pain policy at MGH.
 As a consultant, she has reviewed a Major Health System’s clinicians’ opioid prescribing.
 Dr. Fogelman has served on multiple Opioid Task Forces including most recently as a member of the Norfolk County Sheriff’s Task Force on Juvenile Substance Abuse and Mental Health.
 She was a designated member of the Special Commission to Study Medication-Assisted Treatment for Opioid Use Disorder in the Commonwealth of Massachusetts.

 Dr. Fogelman is a career-long educator who can communicate with medical students, residents, patients, and jury members about complex medical issues in easy to understand terms.
-She is the Executive Director of Communications for the COVID-19 Action Coalition, a Physician-Led Advocacy Group.
+She served as the Executive Director of Communications for the COVID-19 Action Coalition, a Physician-Led Advocacy Group.
 She currently serves in several leadership positions at the Massachusetts Medical Society.
 She sees patients at Fenway Health in Boston.